Podgorica: Culture

-There is a notable art gallery in the Dvorac Petrovića (Petrović Castle) complex in Podgorica's largest public park.
+There is a notable art gallery in the Dvorac Petrovića (Podgorica Royal Palace) complex in Podgorica's largest public park.
 The palace hosted the "Josip Broz Tito" Art Gallery of the Nonaligned Countries between 1984 and 1995.
 King Nicholas's castle, Perjanički Dom (House of the Honour Guard), castle chapel and surrounding buildings were converted to an art gallery in 1984.
 Since 1995, it has been part of the Modern Arts Centre (Centar savremenih umjetnosti) and houses approximately 1,500 works of art.
 The historic Cinema of Culture (Kino Kultura), which was founded in 1949, was closed in November 2008 due to continuous financial losses it generated.
 It was the only cinema in the city for 6 decades.
 The building of the former cinema will be converted to host the Podgorica City Theatre.
-Shortly after its closure, a Ster-Kinekor (later acquired by Cineplexx) 6-screen multiplex cinema opened at BIG Podgorica shopping mall.
+Shortly after its closure, a Ster Cinemas (later acquired by Cineplexx) 6-screen multiplex cinema opened at BIG Podgorica shopping mall.

 A significant cultural institution of over fifty years' standing is the Budo Tomović Cultural-Informational Centre (KIC Budo Tomović).
 It is a public institution that organizes various artistic events, including Podgorica Cultural Summer (Podgoričko Kulturno Ljeto), FIAT – International Alternative Theatre Festival (Festival Internacionalnog Alternativnog Teatra), DEUS – December Arts Scene (Decembarska Umjetnička Scena).

 Sport

 The most popular sports by far are football and basketball.
 Basketball became especially popular with the success in the late 20th and early 21st centuries of KK Budućnost, both in Regional and European competitions.

 Football in Podgorica has a long tradition associated with Budućnost.
 World-famous players Predrag Mijatović and Dejan Savićević were born in Podgorica and made their debut in that team.
-The club FK Zeta from the Podgorica suburb of Golubovci has also reached the former first league of Serbia and Montenegro.
-These clubs, along with Sutjeska from Nikšić, usually compete with each other for leading position in the First League of Montenegro.
+The club, along with FK Zeta from Golubovci and Sutjeska from Nikšić, usually compete with each other for leading position in the First League of Montenegro.

 Other clubs from Podgorica and its surroundings play in the Montenegrin First League e.g. OFK Titograd & Kom.
 One of the most popular clubs from the suburbs is FK Ribnica from Konik, FK Zabjelo from Zabjelo and FK Podgorica from Donja Gorica.

 The volleyball team OK Budućnost and the women's handball team ŽRK Budućnost T-Mobile have had significant success in European competition.
 Budućnost Podgorica is the most important sports club in Podgorica.
 Its name means Future.

 Chess is another popular sport and some famous global chess players, like Slavko Dedić, are born in Podgorica.

 Sporting events like the annual Podgorica Marathon, Coinis no limits Triathlon, and the Morača River jumps attract international competitors.
+In 2026, the city also hosted the 34th European Kendo Championship, bringing martial arts delegations from across the continent to compete.
 Podgorica was the host of 2009 FINA Men's Water Polo World League.